marcin-chwedczuk/javafx-validation/README.md

 ./mvnw clean package deploy -Prelease-build
 ```

+You can also publish snapshot versions of the components (skip set versions step).

 GPG Signing requires that you generated a GPG key and published it.
 For more details see: https://central.sonatype.org/publish/requirements/gpg/.